Mongol campaign against the Nizaris: Massacres of the Nizaris and aftermath

 By 1256, Hülegü almost eliminated the Persian Nizaris as an independent military force.
 Khurshah was then taken to Qazvin where he sent messages to the Syrian Nizari stronghold instructing them to surrender, but they did not act, believing that the Imam was acting under duress.
 As his position became intolerable, Khurshah asked Hülegü to be allowed to go meet Möngke in Mongolia, promising that he would persuade the remaining Ismaili fortresses to surrender.
 Möngke rebuked him after visiting him in Karakoram, Mongolia, due to his failure to hand over Lambsar and Gerdkuh, and ordered his return to his homeland.
 In the way, he and his small retinue were executed by their Mongol escort.
 Möngke meanwhile issued a general massacre of all Nizari Ismailis, including all of Khurshah's family as well as the garrisons.
 Khurshah's relatives who were kept at Qazvin were killed by Qaraqai Bitikchi, while Ötegü-China summoned the Nizaris of Quhistan to gatherings and slaughtered about 12,000 people.
 Möngke's order reflects an earlier order by Chingiz Khan.
 Around 100,000 people are estimated to have been killed.

 Hülegü then moved with the bulk of his army to Azerbaijan, officially established his own khanate (the Ilkhanate), and then sacked Baghdad in 1258.

 As the centralized government of the Nizaris was disestablished, the Nizaris either were killed or had abandoned their traditional strongholds.
 Many of them migrated to Afghanistan, Badakhshan, and Sindh.
 Little is known about the history of the Ismailis in this stage, until two centuries later, when they again began to grow as scattered communities under regional da'is in Iran, Afghanistan, Badakhshan, Syria, and India.
 The Nizaris of Syria were tolerated by the Bahri Mamluks and held a few castles under Mamluk suzerainty.
-The Mamluks may have employed Nizari fedais against their own enemies, notably the attempted assassination of the Crusading Prince Edward of England in 1271.
+The Mamluks may have employed Nizari fedais against their own enemies, notably the attempted assassination of the Crusader Prince Edward of England in 1271.